tjintranet/Cased-POD-Filter/README.md

    - Ensure you're using a modern, updated browser
    - Try clearing your browser cache
    - Check browser console for JavaScript errors

-## Contributing

-To contribute to this project:

-1. Fork the repository
-2. Create a new branch for your feature
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-Copyright © 2025.
-All rights reserved.